retospect/phagetrix/README.md

 PhageTrix is a tool to generate phage display libraries.
-You probably have an idea what AA's you want to replace, and what you wish to replace them with.
+You probably have an idea what AA's you want to replace, and what you want to replace them with.
 The sequence companies have a reasonable number of
 The file format has the AA sequence on the first line.
 Each following line is the AA to be changed,